Student Organizations at Peirce College

 - Click the "Paralegal Honor Society" link on the left side of LSSA site.

 Legal Studies Student Association (LSSA)

 To better meet our students' interests and needs, Peirce College has merged the former Paralegal Student Association and Criminal Justice Student Association into the Legal Studies Student Association.
-The LSSA is a dynamic student support structure that is designed to:
+The LSSA is a dynamic student support structure that

 - Encourage student participation and networking with peers

 - Facilitate the transition from educational pursuits to advancement in the legal community

 All students who are in good academic standing and enrolled in the Paralegal Studies, Criminal Justice Studies or Legal Studies degree programs at Peirce College are members of the LSSA.
 Members are encouraged to participate in at least two functions/events